Skip to content

 The YAML configuration file stores both the table details and checks configurations.

-In this example, we have set three maximum percentage thresholds levels for the checks:
+In this example, we have set the maximum percentage threshold level for the checks:

 • warning: 99.0%

-The highlighted fragments in the YAML file below represent the segment where the profiling valid_latitude_percent and valid_longitude_percentchecks are configured.
+The highlighted fragments in the YAML file below represent the segment where the monitoring daily_valid_latitude_percent and daily_valid_longitude_percentchecks are configured.

 apiVersion: dqo/v1